Lung Adenocarcinoma Symptoms and Early Warning Signs at a Glance: A Complete Overview of Survival Rates, Screening, and Treatment

 The survival rate of lung adenocarcinoma has been reported in detail (see Ref.
 9)

+Lung cancer is a general term that refers to all types of malignant tumors that start in the lungs.
 Lung adenocarcinoma is one of the most common subtypes of lung cancer, belonging to the group called non–small cell lung cancer (NSCLC).

-While“lung cancer” covers many types (such as squamous cell carcinoma, small cell lung cancer, and others), “lung adenocarcinoma” specifically refers to cancers that arise from glandular cells in the lung, which usually develop in the outer areas of the lungs.
+While “lung cancer” covers many types (such as squamous cell carcinoma, small cell lung cancer, and others), “lung adenocarcinoma” specifically refers to cancers that arise from glandular cells in the lung, which usually develop in the outer areas of the lungs.

 Early-stage lung adenocarcinoma often does not cause obvious symptoms, which makes it difficult to detect through daily observation.